sony/nmos-cpp/README.md

 Recent activity on the project:

+- JSON Schema validation in the Registration API and the Query API
 - Cross-platform build support using CMake
 - An initial release of the **nmos-cpp-node** example application
 - Back-end enhancements as part of the NMOS Scalability Activity